kElnaDev/mschomepage-v3/README.md

 TypeScript support.
 - The order of the fonts in _globals.scss is an artifact of a previous font order.
 I couldn't be bothered to refactor it.
+- search.scss is a mess because I didn't initially account for adding logos to the search function.